-Why {preventr}?
+Why preventr

-The goal of {preventr} is to implement the American Heart Association (AHA) Predicting Risk of cardiovascular disease EVENTs (PREVENT) equations.
 The PREVENT equations are a large collection of predictive/prognostic models for predicting the risk of cardiovascular disease events over the next 10 and 30 years.
 Specifically, estimation includes both 10- and 30-year risk of 5 events:

 - Heart failure (often abbreviated HF, but not herein)